codee-com/open-catalog/Checks/PWR031/README.md

-# PWR031: Replace call to pow by multiplication, division and/or square root
+# PWR031: Replace pow by multiplication, division and/or square root

 ### Issue

-The `pow` mathematical function is computationally expensive and in many cases can be replaced by
+The `pow` function is computationally expensive and in many cases can be replaced by
 [faster mathematical operations](../../Glossary/Strength-reduction.md).

 ### Actions

-Replace the `pow` invocation by the corresponding calculation involving multiplications, divisions and/or square roots.
+Replace `pow` with equivalent calculations using multiplications, divisions and/or square roots where possible.

 ### Relevance

-Function `pow` is commonly used in scientific computations.
-In general, it is an expensive function.
-However, in some cases when the value of exponent is known at compile time, its runtime can be greatly reduced by replacing it with a combination of multiplications, divisions and square roots.
+The `pow` function is commonly used in scientific computations but is generally more expensive than alternative methods.
+When the exponent value is known at compile time, runtime performance can be significantly improved by substituting `pow` with a combination of simpler operations like multiplications, divisions, or square roots.

 > [!NOTE]
 > Some compilers under some circumstances (e.g. relaxed IEEE 754 semantics) can